RishikaJain567/End-to-End-Data-Engineering-Pipeline-using-Databricks-FMCG-Domain/README.md

 # 🏭 End-to-End Data Engineering Pipeline using Databricks — FMCG Domain

 ## 📋 Overview
 An end-to-end ETL pipeline built on **Databricks** for a two-company FMCG group (a parent company and its child company).
 The **Medallion Architecture** (Bronze → Silver → Gold) 🥉🥈🥇 is applied to the **child company's** raw sales data — ingested from **Amazon S3** ☁️ and processed through cleansing, validation, and transformation in PySpark and SQL.
-The resulting child Gold-layer tables are then **merged with the parent company's existing Gold-layer data** 🔗, producing a single unified, denormalized Gold dataset that powers business dashboards 📊 and natural-language querying via **Databricks Genie** 🧞.
+The resulting child Gold-layer tables are then **merged with the parent company's existing Gold-layer data** 🔗, producing a single unified, denormalized Gold dataset that powers **dashboards built directly in Databricks** 📊 and natural-language querying via **Databricks Genie** 🧞.

 ## 🏗️ Architecture
 ```